on this page

 Income free threshold

-We don’t reduce your payment if your income is under the income free threshold.
+If your income is under the income free threshold, we don’t reduce your payment.

 The threshold amount depends on whether you’re single or have a partner, and are getting a pension or allowance.